hanqicode/PerkTreeForMyself/AWS/Kinesis/DataStream/Introduction.md

 ### Consumer
 A consumer, known as an Amazon Kinesis Data Streams application, is an application that you build to read and process data records from Kinesis data streams.

+An Amazon Kinesis Data Streams application commonly runs on a fleet of EC2 instances.

+### Kinesis Client Library
+The Kinesis Client Library is compiled into your application to enable fault-tolerant consumption of data from the stream.

 ### Limits
 Like most AWS APIs, Kinesis Data Streams API operations are rate-limited.